robinyms78/My-Portfolio/README.md

    a.
 Head motion synchronization system: An API to synchronize the head motion in the communicative process between human and robot using reactive and interactive model.

    b.
-Machine learning system: An API to classify the data set using supervised and unsupervised learning and compare the performance of each model.
+Remote education system: A desktop application to control Pepper's movement in the classroom using motion planning and control, head motion synchronization between human and Nao robot using the camera and OpenCV, and a robot tutoring system using Webot and Microsoft Speech Engine.

    c.
-Remote education system: A desktop application to control Pepper's movement in the classroom using motion planning and control, head motion synchronization between human and Nao robot using the camera and OpenCV, and a robot tutoring system using Webot and Microsoft Speech Engine.

-   d.
 Topic modelling system: An API to extract topic models from a given data set using Latent Diriclet Allocation with Gibb's sampling.

 2. Objective-C Code: